-In FY2024-25, Non-Potable Water Funds appropriated approximately \$2,351,200 toward Capital Projects and \$87,720 toward Fixed Assets.
+In FY2024-25, Non-Potable Water Funds appropriated approximately \$1,951,200 toward Capital Projects and \$87,720 toward Fixed Assets.
 The FY2025-26 budget does not include appropriations from Non-Potable Water Funds toward Capital Projects or Fixed Assets.
 The Non-Potable Water Capital Replacement Fund receives funding from capital replacement contributions.
 The Capital Replacement Contributions for FY2024-25 are projected to be approximately \$446,000.
 This contribution will improve the District's ability to pay for future capital projects.
 The Rate Stabilization Fund is used to dampen revenue fluctuations or unexpected operational expenses and receives funding from the operating budget.
 The District does not project a contribution to the fund for FY2024-25 or FY2025-26.
 The Operating and Emergency Fund is to provide financial flexibility in the day-to-day conduct of District business and to respond quickly to emergency situations that may pose threats to public health and the ability to sustain safe or reliable services and receives funding from the operating budget.
 In FY2024-25, the District projects a contribution of \$1,163.
-For FY2025-26, a transfer from the Rate Stabilization Fund in the amount of \$945,541 is anticipated to balance the budget.
-In FY2024-25, the District started contributing to the Pension Unfunded Accrued Liability Reserve Fund, there was no contribution for FY2024-25.
-In FY2025-26, there will be a transfer of funds from the Non-Potable Capital Replacement Fund to the Unfunded Accrued Liability Reserve Fund in the amount of \$68,250.
+For FY2025-26, a transfer from the Rate Stabilization Fund into the Operating and Emergency Fund in the amount of \$945,541 is anticipated to balance the budget.
+In FY2024-25, the District started contributing to the Pension Unfunded Accrued Liability Reserve Fund, there are no anticipated contributions for FY2024-25 and FY2025-26.